 Policy for Determination of Materiality of Events

 Terms and Condition of Independent Director

 Vigil Mechanism Policy

-Your Board takes this opportunity to thank all its employees for their dedicatedservice and firm commitment to the goals of the company.
-Your Board also wishes to placeon record its sincere appreciation for the wholehearted support received from membersvendors bankers and all other business associates.
+Your Board takes this opportunity to thank all its employees for their dedicatedservice and firm commitment to the goals of the Company.
+Your Board also wishes to placeon record its sincere appreciation for the wholehearted support received from membersclients bankers and all other business associates.
 We look forward to continued supportof all these partners in progress.

 | ||For and on behalf of Board of Directors of IRIS Business Services Limited || |

 |Whole Time Director & CEO ||Whole Time Director ||Whole Time Director & CFO |